Is auto insurance a utility bill?

 Insurance companies cannot deny valid claims for arbitrary reasons.
 The insured could sue the insurance company in court for bad faith in such instances.
 How the court rules in the matter is not always certain, though.

-By definition, a utility company provides “electric, gas, or water to the general public.”
+By definition, a utility company provides “electric, gas, water, telephone or cable to the general public.”
 Insurance is not so conspicuously missing from this definition.

-The utility could turn the account into collections and even file suit to recover money owed.
+The utility could turn the account into collections and even file suit to recover the money owed.

 If failure to pay a utility bill leads to a bad mark on one’s credit, an auto insurance policy may end up being affected.
 Poor credit may lead to paying a much higher rate on an auto insurance policy than would be the case with good credit.

-Confusing an insurance contract with a utility bill might cause some troubles.
-Commonly, requests for proof of address may require presenting a utility bill.
+Confusing an insurance contract with a utility bill might cause some trouble.
+Commonly, requests for proof of residency may require presenting a utility bill.
+The DMW may request a utility bill to verify your address.

 Taking a deduction on state or federal taxes by adding insurance costs in with utility deductions might lead to some more significant problems.
 An inaccurate deduction might open doors to an audit or worse.